~ Home Sigil

-The tilde token is used as a lazy reference to the users home directory.
+The tilde token is used as a convenience shortcut to users home directory.

 Assuming current username is “bob”: